amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 This residue insulates, or at least physically masks, the steel below it, and causes regions below it to remain as un-eroded high points in the machining operation.
 When ECM isn't uniformly eroding material, you get a crash - where the tool collides with those high points, creating a short circuit.

 I'm not certain whether the black residue has the same composition as the reddish suspended particles, but it's a major problem.
-If it is the same stuff, it might be caused by reaching some critical concentration of sludge in the electrolytic solution, since I'm recirculating this fluid over anad over.
+If it is the same stuff, it might be caused by reaching some critical concentration of sludge in the electrolytic solution, since I'm recirculating this fluid over and over.
 I tried a few different methods of filtering the sludge to combat this:

 - Layered cotton fabric in an in-line filter
 - Activated carbon filtration